-- (1) Notwithstanding the provisions of section 14(2) the municipality may allocate ten percent (10%), or such greater percentage of the sites in a caravan park to be permanently occupied by caravans or mobile homes. - (2) The municipality may determine conditions for the establishment of private caravan parks. - (3) The municipality may determine rules and conditions additional to any provision of this by-law for the use of caravan parks under the control of the municipality which rules and conditions must be displayed in or at the caravan park.
+- (1) Notwithstanding the provisions of section 14 (2) the municipality may allocate ten percent (10%), or such greater percentage as it deems fit, in its sole and exclusive discretion, of the sites in a caravan park to be permanently occupied by caravans or mobile homes. - (2) The municipality may determine conditions for the establishment of private caravan parks. - (3) The municipality may determine conditions additional to those contained in this by-law for the use of caravan parks that fall under the control of the municipality. - (4) Any person who contravenes or fails to comply with any condition imposed in terms of sub sections (2) and (3) commits an offence.